Wouldn’t life be easier if people actually opened and read the fundraising emails you send?

 Focus on ONE topic and have ONE call to action in your email.

-Let’s look at an example of a donor email done well.
+Let’s look at an example of a fundraising email done well.

 It’s a short, sweet email that’s engaging.
 It gets right to the point, includes personalization and a heart-warming photo.